akritaag/decision-trees/README.md

 In case of any suggestions/issues you can write to me : akrita@live.com

-This program is free software: you can redistribute it and/or modify
+    Copyright 2013 Akrita Agarwal

-    it under the terms of the GNU General Public License as published by Akrita Agarwal, either version 3 of the License, or (at your option) any later version.
+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by Akrita Agarwal, either version 3 of the License, or (at your option) any later version.

     This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the